bryancross/repo-template-lite/README.md

   "commitMsg": "Committed by repo-template" //Commit message for configuration files committed by repo-template "callbackURL": "https://somewhere" //Public URL for the server, used in creating links to log files, etc.
-  "userAgent": "repo-template",  // User agent to use in GitHubAPI REST calls "callback": "",  // Not implemented
-  "jobsLimit": 1000,  // Maximum number of jobs to retain in memory "gitAPIDebug": false,  // Set debug flag for GitHubAPI "hubotRoomID": "something",//something to do with Hubot "repoRequestHost": "octodemo.com" //Host for the repo request repo.
+  "userAgent": "repo-template",  // User agent to use in GitHubAPI REST calls "gitAPIDebug": false,  // Set debug flag for GitHubAPI "repoRequestHost": "octodemo.com" //Host for the repo request repo.
-  "repoRequestRepo": "rebelware/repoRequests" //The repository where repo-template will create Pull Requests "repoRequestBranch": "master" //Branch repo-template will watch for PR merges containing repository requests "repoRequestPath":"" //Not implemented "repoRequestPRLabels": [  //Not implemented
+  "repoRequestRepo": "rebelware/repoRequests" //The repository where repo-template will create Pull Requests "repoRequestBranch": "master" //Branch repo-template will watch for PR merges containing repository requests "repoRequestPRLabels": [  //labels to assign to the repo request PR "Repo Request"
-  "Repo Request"
+  ],
+  "repoRequestPRAssignees": [ //Assignees to assign to the repo request PR
+         "admackbar"
        ]
 ```

 ### Command line configuration

-The command line scripts require a `.env` file in the `./scripts` directory.
-Required parameters include:
+THIS SECTION TBD

 `REPO_TEMPLATE_URL=http://localhost:3000`

 ## Repository Configuration

-Configuration data for new repositories are stored in JSON files in the `./config/repo_templates` directory.
+Configuration data for new repositories are stored in JSON files in the `./config/repo_templates` directory in the repo-template repo.

 There are 6 sections in the file: